 Last but not least, add an egg to it.
 You can add a fried sunny-side-up egg, or soft-boiled egg, any way you do it, the egg puts it over the top and makes it a truly cozy meal.

-One thing I love about this recipe is, you can make a large batch and store it in the fridge to have any time you want.
+One thing I love about this savory oats recipe is that you can make a large batch and store it in the fridge to have any time you want.

-I like to heat it up in the microwave until it is soft - but keep in mind that the fridge may dry the oatmeal out a little, so you may need to mix 1-2 tablespoons of hot water to it after it has been re-heated to give it back it's creaminess again.
+I like to heat it up in the microwave because it is the easiest method.
+Mix 1-2 tablespoons of hot water to it after it has been re-heated to give it back it's creaminess again.

 If you do make a large batch of this and enjoy it with a soft-boiled egg, you can also boil a bunch of eggs ahead of time as well!
 Just remember not to peel them until you are ready to eat it.